Lotfullah21/Data-Structures-And-Algorithms/12-recursion/README.md

 2. the value of that function will be returned to the previous function that created this function.

-3. variable across local scopes are not connected, which means if you change something in fn_3, it will be reflected in fn_2.
+3. variable across local scopes are not connected, which means if you change something in fn_3, it will not be reflected in fn_2.
 4. each variable is a different object in different even if they are having same names.
 5. No value will be returned until you touch the base case.